Comment

 There’s absolutely no evidence that using live bait will spread invasive species.
 Please provide evidence if so.
 Also...If your going to make new rules/laws, please make sure they apply to ALL citizens so that you are not condoning racism.
 We are ALL the same, it’s up to you to treat us accordingly

-Manitoba 21 over 3 years ago
+Manitoba 21 almost 4 years ago

 characters left